AKSW/docs.ontowiki.net/ontowiki/Editing_Creating_Merging_Documentation_Pages.md

 editme_path: ontowiki/Editing_Creating_Merging_Documentation_Pages.md
 ---

-As OntoWiki is an Open-Source Program and we gladly accept help in forms of pull requests, our Documentation does allow others to edit pages.
+As OntoWiki is an Open-Source Program and we gladly accept help in form of pull requests, our Documentation does allow others to edit pages.

 **You need an existing Github Account for this**